Balthasar van der Ast

-Balthasar van der Ast (1593/94 – 7 March 1657) was a Dutch Golden Age painter who specialized in still lifes of flowers and fruit, as well as painting a number of remarkable shell still lifes; he is considered to be a pioneer in the genre of shell painting.
+Balthasar van der Ast (Middelburg, 1593/94 – Delft, 7 March 1657) was a Dutch Golden Age painter who specialized in still lifes of flowers and fruit, as well as painting a number of remarkable shell still lifes; he is considered to be a pioneer in the genre of shell painting.
 His still lifes often contain insects and lizards.

-He was born in Middelburg and died in Delft.

 His lifetime of works was once summarized by an Amsterdam doctor who said, "In flowers, shells and lizards, beautiful".